Lexus ES: 2024 facelift

-The second facelift model was unveiled on 15 November 2024.
+The second facelift model was unveiled on 15 November 2024, and is exclusive to the Chinese market.
 Changes includes an updated front fascia with new headlights and new grille design, updated rear fascia with new taillights combined with a full-width light bar, the Lexus logo replaced with the brand lettering on the boot lid, a redesigned rear bumper with the exhaust pipes hidden, and the interior receives a larger 14-inch touchscreen infotainment system and fewer physical controls.